 Fiscal stability

-Land tenure and titling are highly contentious issues.
-In urban areas, the CNRD junta has seized numerous buildings as part of an initiative to reclaim national patrimony.
-This endeavor has faced criticism on two fronts: its seeming arbitrariness and occasional political motivations, as well as the ambiguity surrounding the status of some parcels.
-In Guinea, many plots of land have been titled multiple times, while others are state-owned but may have been temporarily ceded to individuals at certain moments.
+Some citizens, often with help from corrupt civil servants at the Ministry of Urbanization, have sought to sell state-owned land, including areas that constitute parts of future streets, falsely claiming ownership.
+Because of these practices, the CNRD junta has seized numerous buildings as part of an initiative to reclaim the national patrimony.
+This effort has faced criticism on two fronts: its apparent arbitrariness in some cases and occasional political motivations, as well as the ambiguity surrounding the status of some parcels.

 Property rights